 - Administrative Buildings: $596/sq. foot

 Hospitals and Healthcare Facilities

 Hospitals, primary care clinics and other healthcare facilities are a crucial part of every city, and more are being constructed every day.
-These types of buildings tend to cost more on average due to their specialized nature, so it’s important to fully understand the breakdown before getting started on a project.
+These types of buildings tend to cost more on average due to their specialized nature.

 - Medical clinics or offices: $498/sq. foot